GLOBAL MARKETS-Shares struggle to shake off bearish mood

 That followed European Central Bank President Christine Lagarde earlier in the day appearing to rule out measures to weaken the euro.

-"But ECB President Christine Lagarde sounded less dovish, and her remarks about the strong euro left markets unimpressed."

-The pan-European STOXX 600 .STOXX opened lower before gaining 0.2%.
-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 0.4%, moving away from a one-month trough touched earlier this week.
+The pan-European STOXX 600 .STOXX was up 0.1% in a choppy session.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 0.3%, moving away from a one-month trough touched earlier this week.
 Japan's Nikkei .N225 rose after Tokyo dropped its coronavirus alert by one notch from the highest level as COVID-19 cases trend down.

 U.S. futures were higher, pointing to a recovery on Wall Street after losses on Thursday put the S&P 500 .SPX and the Nasdaq Composite .IXIC on course for a second straight week of losses.
-On Friday, Nasdaq 100 futures NQc1 were up 1.3% and S&P 500 futures ESc1 0.9% firmer.
+On Friday, Nasdaq 100 futures NQc1 were up 0.9% and S&P 500 futures <ESc1> 0.8% firmer.

+"Most of the risks faced by markets for the rest of the year are political, so around the U.S. election, the UK government's exit from the EU and U.S.-China tensions," said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.

+"As people take a step back to assess these risks, we're in this consolidation, holding pattern, which was needed as markets aren't cheap at the moment."

 The NYSE Fang+ index of big 10 tech companies .NYFANG has lost 5.4% so far this week -- its biggest weekly loss since the market turmoil in March if sustained by the end of Friday.